agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/records/lesson.md

 };
 ```

-You can access the values in a record using dot notation:
+Values within a record can be accessed using dot notation:

 ```motoko
 person.age; // 42
 ```

-Values in a record are immutable by default, you can't change them.
-To make a value mutable,
+By default, values in a record are immutable, meaning you can't change them.
+If you want to make a
-you have to mark it with the `var` keyword:
+value mutable, it needs to be marked with the `var` keyword:

 ```motoko
 let person = {